anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_soil.rst

 Soil
 ****

-This DNA extraction procedure follows the SOP within the `BGE <https://biodiversitygenomics.eu/>`_ case study 'Ecological Restoration - Soil sampling'.
+Herein processes follow lab SOP for the 'Characterization of Prokaryotic and Eukaryotic Biodiversity from Soil Samples' (Chaves et al., 2025a) within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
-This is mirror for the workflow hosted in `WorkflowHub <https://workflowhub.eu/sops/12>`_ *(which hosts the downloadable PDF).*
+This is mirror for the workflow hosted in `WorkflowHub <https://doi.org/10.48546/workflowhub.sop.12.2>`_ *(which hosts the downloadable PDF).*